opendp/opendp/docs/source/getting-started/quickstart.rst

 Because the Context API is a wrapper around the Framework API, it is easier to use but less flexible:
 All calls ultimately pass through the Framework API.

+At a higher-level, OpenDP offers a plugin for the Polars dataframe library in Python.
-This page and the next will use the Framework and Context APIs to demonstrate the similarities between the Framework APIs in different languages.
+The next page will use the Framework and Context APIs to demonstrate the similarities between the Framework APIs in different languages;
 The remaining documentation focuses on the Polars API with Python.